Skip to main content

 Electrical Fire Hazard Investigation in South Florida

 Don't wait for a fire to discover electrical hazards.
-Solomon Electric provides comprehensive fire hazard investigation throughout {county} and Broward counties—identifying overloaded circuits, damaged wiring, and failing equipment before they cause fires.
+Solomon Electric provides comprehensive fire hazard investigation throughout Miami-Dade and Broward counties—identifying overloaded circuits, damaged wiring, and failing equipment before they cause fires.
 Every emergency call begins with a safety assessment.
 Our electricians use non-contact voltage testers, thermal imaging cameras, and circuit analyzers to identify the root cause—not just the symptom.
 We explain what we find in plain language before any work begins.

 Thermal Imaging for Hidden Electrical Hazards in Miami Homes